airbus-cert/skyblue.team/content/posts/yagi-yet-another-ghidra-integration-for-ida.md

 Love IDA (Pro|Freeware) and want more decompiled code?

 - Head over to https://github.com/airbus-cert/Yagi/releases
-- Download and install the plugin for your favourite architecture
+- Download and install the plugin for your favorite architecture
-- Run IDA, open a project and browse some assembly code
+- Run IDA, open a project, and browse some assembly code
 - Press F3
 - Be amazed!